Fire Protection Criteria Manual Update - Wildland-Urban Interface Code

 Get Involved

-Provide feedback on the proposed changes at the bottom of this page before January 2, 2026.
+Share additional feedback on the proposed changes at the bottom of this page before July 13, 2026.

 WUI Code Background

-In April 2025, the City of Austin adopted the updated 2024 International Wildland-Urban Interface Code with updated local amendments (WUI Code).
-This ordinance went into effect on July 10, 2025 and superseded the 2015 Wildland-Urban Interface Code implemented January 1, 2021.
+In April 2025, the City of Austin adopted the updated 2024 International Wildland-Urban Interface Code with local amendments (WUI Code).
+This updated WUI Code began on July 10, 2025, replacing the 2015 version that started on January 1, 2021.
+Public feedback received during the code adoption process shaped the proposed changes.

-Using the latest wildfire science, the 2024 WUI Code updates support wildfire response and safety planning, create clear zones around wildland areas to guide building rules (proximity zones), improve the WUI map to highlight vulnerable areas and make past interpretations official.
+Using the latest wildfire science, the 2024 WUI Code supports wildfire response and safety planning.
+It created clear zones around wildland areas to guide building rules (i.e. Proximity Zones).
+It also improved the WUI map to show at-risk areas and made current interpretations official.

 Frequently Asked Questions